 - Tell us your first course preference.

-- Choose your First-Year Preceptorial preference.
-First-Year Preceptorial (FP) is a small seminar course that all first-year students take.
-You have the option of taking FP as a traditional class or as part of a Living/Learning Community (LLC) where students live together in a suite and also take the same FP class together (We need to know if you're interested in an LLC by Monday, June 11).
+First-Year Preceptorial is a small seminar course all first-year students take.
 Learn more about the various FP courses offered this fall, then go to your student portal to choose your FP Course Preferences.

-- Take Placement Exams.
-All incoming students must take placement exams.
-Even if you believe you know where you should (or would like to) start out in a math or foreign language sequence, taking the exams will ensure that you are placed in a class at the level appropriate for your skills.
+Accurate course placement is vital to your academic success at Knox.
+Research shows that students who begin their college study at the appropriate level enjoy greater progress and achievement.
+Even if you believe you know where you should (or would like to) start out in a math, second language, or music sequence, taking the exams will ensure that you are placed in a class at the level appropriate for your skills.
 Learn more about placement exams.